yash21755/Amazon-FireStick-recommendation-modal-prototype/README.md

   Python microservice (Flask) for content-based similarity recommendations ("Because You Watched" feature).

 - **trend_checker/**
-  (Optional) Service for trending content detection and analytics.
+  Service for trending content detection and analytics.

 - **data/**
   Contains CSVs and other datasets for movies, series, user behavior, etc.